-There is generally no restriction for the transparency, except that LGS is only allowed in clear or photometric conditions, and at airmass < 1.5.
+There is generally no restriction for the transparency.
 Adaptive Optics with NGS works in thin, clear or photometric conditions; however it can be a frustrating experience in thick conditions as AO loop may open many times.
 In thick conditions special care is also needed since any change in flux on the AO MACAO system due to varying sky transparency (especially going from thick to clear) may cause an automatic shutdown of the MACAOs to prevent an overflux event.

 Apart from the seeing, an important factor is the coherence time of the atmosphere.
-The AO system will struggle to correct fast enough if the coherence time is short (< 2.5 ms); this is true for both NGS or LGS.
+The AO system will struggle to correct fast enough if the coherence time is short (< 2.5 ms).
 For service mode observations, the instrument operator will decide on whether the conditions are suitable for AO.
 For visitor mode observations, you are encouraged to prepare backup OBs with noAO in case the conditions are poor.